-Let us introduce a last kind of scale, the quantization scale.
-It generalizes the quantization dimension which dragged much research interest \cite{graf2007foundations, potzelberger1999quantization,dereich2003link,dereichproba05,berger2017emergence,berger2021emergence,berger2020complexities}. \begin{definition}[Quantization scales] Let $(X, d)$ be a metric space and $\mu$ a Borel measure on $X$.
-The \emph{quantization number} $\mathcal Q_\mu$ of $ \mu$ is the function that maps $ \epsilon> 0$ to the minimal cardinality of a set of points that is on average $ \epsilon$-close to any point in $X$:
+Let us introduce a last kind of scale, the \emph{quantization scale}.
+It generalizes the quantization dimension.
+This definition is motivated by the following works \cite{graf2007foundations, potzelberger1999quantization,dereich2003link,dereichproba05,berger2017emergence,berger2021emergence,berger2020complexities}. \begin{definition}[Quantization scales] Let $(X, d)$ be a metric space and $\mu$ a Borel measure on $X$.
+Given an error $ \epsilon >0 $, the \emph{quantization number} $\mathcal Q_\mu( \epsilon) $ of $ \mu$ is the minimal cardinality of a finite set of points that is $ \epsilon$-close on average to any point in $X$: